Use this quick guide to SEO for cleaning companies to help you organically grow your website, establish your authority, and expand your reach.

 For instance, cleaners in Houston and areas affected by the 2017 hurricane who know how to treat mold (or save a family heirloom that got wet) could do a story with a local station about those tips.

-Google’s “crawlers” will notice this shiny new link, and they’ll reward you with a bump to your Website’s rank.
+Google’s “crawlers” will notice this shiny new link, and they’ll reward you with a bump to your website’s rank.

 Additionally (and unrelated to SEO), appearing in local media makes you the de facto expert on cleaning in your area.
-People will recognize your company from the appearances.
+In turn, people will recognize your cleaning company just from the appearances.

 You can do everything we’ve discussed above but if you miss this, you’ll completely miss the boat.